ederoyd46/OSMImport/README.md

 Three options are needed to start the import process

-1. dbconnection - the host and port the database is running on (authentication is currently not supported)
+1. dbconnection - the host and port the database is running on (authentication is currently not supported).
-2. dbname - the name of the database you want to import into
+2. dbname - the name of the database you want to import into.
-3. filename - the name of the file to import
+3. filename - the name of the file to import.

 [EXAMPLE]